The Angling Club That Helped Found America.

 - 6 1/3 cups (2 bottles) of cold water

 A pint is the equivalent volume of a pound of water, so it’s good enough to use pound and pint interchangeably.
 Even the Mount Vernon historical estate recognizes this as the correct recipe, and I’m confident they know what they are talking about.
 But not all recipes use water.
 Some use black tea.
-The black tea tastes better and adds a nice earthiness to it, but water is the original ingredient.
+The black tea recipes taste great and add a nice earthiness to it, but water is the original ingredient.

 Peach Liqueur Is Not Peach Brandy.